mhwlng/kiosk-server/README.md

 under development, not released yet

-this runs on a raspberry pi compute module 4 (8GB/16GB) connected to a 1920 x 515 bar-style touch screen
+this is tested on a raspberry pi compute module 4 (8GB RAM/16GB EMMC) connected to a 1920 x 515 wide 'bar-style' touch screen